 By contrast warehouses tend to use older technology systems that rely on complex and insecure local servers, EDI, manual file uploads and downloads.
 All of which cause bottlenecks and delays in the fulfillment process which ultimately impacts on the customer experience.
 Nobody wants a delay in dispatch, and a mistake such as sending the wrong products causes a huge amount of pain for consumers.
 Using cloud software (technology that runs over the internet) in the warehouse is a fundamentally different approach.

 Cloud technology allows warehouse operations to process everything online live.
 It enables the warehouse to integrate seamlessly with online shops, with couriers and with other online information services; reducing errors, reducing costs and improving efficiency and information availability.

 Most warehouses don't use cloud systems to pull through orders automatically as they are placed.
-They instead use legacy systems that rely on batch uploads/downloads.
+They instead use legacy systems that rely on batch uploads and downloads.
 While these systems use the technology of the internet, it is old and inelegant compared to the live integration offered by the cloud.